muhammad-tamim/web-project-14/README.md

 ## Project Description:

-Payoo is a Mobile Financial Services app built with HTML, CSS, and JavaScript.
+Payoo is a Mobile Financial Services app built with HTML, Tailwind CSS, DaisyUI and JavaScript.
 I created this project to practice DOM manipulation and event handling in JavaScript.
 In this project, I can log in and log out, and after successfully logging in with a number and PIN, I can perform different actions like adding money, cashing out, transferring money, getting a bonus using a coupon code, paying bills, and viewing the transaction history.

 ## Live Site Link: